 After all this done, there is not much you can do until you arrive in Costa Rica, however, again if you did some the pre flight planning, your dog and the process should go off without a hitch.

-What To Do After Arriving in Costa Rica with Your Dog
+After Arriving in Costa Rica with Your Dog

 May sure you have not only your travel documents but your dog passport (see below) as well.
 Again don’t be surprised if your desperately needs to go to the bathroom so you may need to be appropriately prepared as it may take take some time to get through customs.